 - Pleasure from “wanting what you have” implies that it is derived from use, creating happiness in the moment.
 Happiness results from experiencing what they bought.
 People who want what they have more than others do tend to be happier.

 - “Having what you want” implies that a goal preceded the acquisition.
-Happiness results from satisfaction derived from accomplishing the goal.
+Happiness results from the satisfaction derived from accomplishing the goal.
 People who have more of what they want than others do also tend to be happier.

 Thus, happiness does not come specifically from the objects we buy.
 It is an emotion associated with our motivations for making those purchases.

 Think about all the possible motivations you could have for purchasing a car.
 These motivations exist on multiple levels and contexts.
-For example, the experience of driving a car with the latest design and engineering features; social comparison—the statement a new car makes about your status; self-identity—the implications it has regarding financial and career success; your ideal self—the contribution it makes to your self perception; and self-actualization—the fact that it is a "better" car than any that your parents had.
+Take, for example, the experience of driving a car with the latest design and engineering features; social comparison—the statement a new car makes about your status; self-identity—the implications it has regarding financial and career success; your ideal self—the contribution it makes to your self perception; and self-actualization—the fact that it is a "better" car than any that your parents had.

 For every individual, one or several motivations will likely have greater importance than others.
 Positive emotions result from the degree to which the purchase satisfies these primary motives and fulfills your expectations.

 The same is true of every product category.
-Studies we have done have shown the importance of personality match between consumers and snack-brand imagery; the underlying need for control over life among aging consumers who take over-the-counter medications; the power that personalized treatment and recognition has in perceptions of banks and other financial institutions; and many other motivations which, when satisfied, evoke positive emotions among consumers.
+Studies we have done have shown the importance of a personality match between consumers and snack-brand imagery; the underlying need for control over life among aging consumers, who take over-the-counter medications; the power that personalized treatment and recognition has in perceptions of banks and other financial institutions; and many other motivations which, when satisfied, evoke positive emotions among consumers.

-Yet in spite of overwhelming evidence that consumer behavior is driven toward positive emotions evoked by satisfying motivations, marketers continue to focus advertising and promotion on their products’ features and attributes.
+Yet, in spite of overwhelming evidence that consumer behavior is driven toward positive emotions evoked by satisfying motivations, marketers continue to focus advertising and promotion on their products’ features and attributes.
 They would be more successful if they shifted their perspective and looked at their products through the mind, and emotions, of the consumer.

 1Is Happiness Having What You Want, Wanting What You Have, or Both?, Jeff T. Larsen and Amie R. McKibban, Psychological Science, Volume 19, Number 4, 2008